Abijeet

 Abijeet Duddala (born 11 October 1988) is an Indian actor and television personality who works in Telugu cinema.
 He made his debut as a lead actor in the film Life Is Beautiful, directed by Sekhar Kammula in 2012.
 He starred in the web series Pelli Gola (2017–19), Modern Love Hyderabad (2022), and Miss Perfect (2024).
 In 2020, Abijeet emerged as the winner of Star Maa’s reality TV show Bigg Boss 4.

 Early life

 Abijeet was born on 11 October 1988 in Hyderabad.
 His ancestors were involved in assisting in the construction of the Charminar.
+His family continues to work in the construction industry.
 He was enrolled in Chaitanya Vidyalaya for kindergarten.
-He completed his Schooling from Rishi Valley School, Madanapalle and then completed his Intermediate from Little Flower Junior College, and graduated from Malla Reddy College with a bachelor's degree in aeronautical engineering.
+He completed his Class 10 at Rishi Valley School, Madanapalle and He then completed his Class 12 at Little Flower Junior College, and graduated from Malla Reddy College with a BTech in Aeronautical Engineering.

 During his final year of college, he accompanied his friend to the audition for the film Life Is Beautiful where he was selected for the main lead role by Sekhar Kammula's team.
 He subsequently was cast as the main lead of the film in 2012, as Amala Akkineni's character's son.

 In 2015, Abijeet attended Northeastern University in Boston, Massachusetts to get a Master of Science in Engineering Management.